zenvin-dev/UnitySettingsFramework/README.md

 ## 2. Settings
 Settings are represented by Scriptable Object instances that inherit `Zenvin.Settings.Framework.SettingBase<T>`.
-They each contain a number of values by default (see below), but can be extended to contain further fields by creating own classes inheriting the aforementioned base class.
+They each contain a number of properties by default (see below), but can be extended to contain further fields by creating own classes inheriting the aforementioned base class.

 ### 2.0 GUID
 The `GUID` provides a unique identifier for each setting.
 By default, it will be assigned a pseudo-random, unique hexadecimal string which can be changed through the Setting Editor window.